kyouko-taiga/swift-thoughts/tutorial/04_properties_and_methods.md

 // Prints "2763"
 ```

+> In the above example, `self` is a constant that contains the value of the `Pokemon` instance.
+> This variable is available to the getter and setter because they act like a method,
+> which will discuss further below.

 A stored property `stepsWalkedWithTrainer` has been added,
 which keeps track of the number of steps a trainer walked with his/her Pokemon.
 A computed property `kmWalkedWithTrainer` computes the number of kilometers it represents when accessed,